Utsavkc61/StudySync/README.md

 # StudySync

-The Tutor Tracking System helps tutors efficiently manage student visits by allowing them to add, view, search, and update visit records.
+The Study Sync helps tutors efficiently manage student visits by allowing them to add, view, search, and update visit records.
 It's designed with a user-friendly GUI and backed by a robust MySQL database.

 ## How It's Made: